6+ Uses for Lavender Leaves

 You’ll need lavender leaves, sunflower (or other) oil, beeswax, and lavender essential oil to make these handy itchy sticks.

-You can find the full recipe tutorial HERE on my site.
+You can find the full recipe for bug bite sticks on my site.

 4. Green Lavender Bath Soak